Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 means of the 2nd and 3rd generations ("new" generation).

-1st generation antihistamines are more often used to treat acute reactions, in the treatment of itchy allergic dermatoses.
+Antihistamines of the 1st generation are more often used to treat acute reactions, in the treatment of itchy allergic dermatoses.
 Most of them are available in solutions in ampoules, but there are forms in tablets, syrups and powders.

-Antihistamines of the 1st "old" generation (oral forms)
+Antihistamines of the 1st "old" generation (forms for oral administration)

 Disadvantages of older generation antihistamines:

-Incomplete communication with H1 receptors, as a result of which relatively high doses are required;
+Incomplete connection with H1 receptors, as a result of which relatively high doses are required;

-Development of addiction - it is necessary to alternate drugs of different groups every 10-14 days
+The development of addiction - it is necessary to alternate drugs different groups every 10-14 days

 Sedative and hypnotic effect

-Currently, in the treatment of atopic dermatitis, antihistamines of the "new", that is, 2nd and 3rd generations, are widely used.
+Currently, in the treatment of atopic dermatitis, antihistamine drugs of the “new”, that is, the 2nd and 3rd generations, are widely used.

 Antihistamines of the "new" generation do not have sedative and hypnotic effects.
-They have a selective effect, causing only the blockade of H1-histamine receptors.
+They render selective action, causing blockade of only H1-histamine receptors.
 The duration of their action is up to 24 hours, so most of these drugs are prescribed once a day.

-After taking most antihistamines, their residual effect can last for one week after discontinuation (this circumstance must be taken into account when conducting an allergy examination).
-A significant difference between antihistamines of the "new" generation is that they have not only H1-blocking action, but also antiallergic and anti-inflammatory effects.
+After taking most antihistamines, their residual effect may last for one week after withdrawal (this circumstance must be taken into account when conducting an allergy examination).
+A significant difference between the antihistamine drugs of the "new" generation is that they have not only H1-blocking action, but also anti-allergic and anti-inflammatory effects.

-If it is necessary to take long-term use antihistamines only of the "new" generation
+If long-term use is necessary, only antihistamines of the “new” generation are used.

-The absence of undesirable side effects inherent in the first antihistamines makes it possible to significantly expand the list of indications for the appointment of modern H1 antagonists.
+The absence of undesirable side effects characteristic of the first antihistamines allows to significantly expand the list of indications for the appointment of modern H1-antagonists.

-Benefits of 2nd generation antihistamines versus 1st generation:
+Benefits of 2nd generation antihistamines over 1st generation:

 Rapid onset of action (from 30 minutes - acute cases);

-The possibility of taking it at any time of the day (including in the morning) good absorption from the digestive tract the possibility of using in young children a long duration of the antihistamine effect (up to 24 hours), which allows you to take the drug once a day.
+Possibility of taking at any time of the day (including in the first half of the day) Good absorption from the digestive tract Possibility of use in children early age long duration of the antihistamine effect (up to 24 hours), which allows you to take the drug once a day.

 Lack of penetration through the blood-brain barrier at therapeutic doses